Cosmic inflation: Demise of topological defects rival

 Once it became clear that the CMB would be a key experimental testing ground for cosmological models, possible tests for alternative approaches to inflation began to be considered.
-One rival theory that dates from the same time at Guth's work was the concept of cosmological topological defects.
+One rival theory that dates from the same time as Guth's work was the concept of cosmological topological defects.

 The idea was that as the very early universe cools from an initial hot, dense state it triggered a series of phase transitions much like what happens in condensed-matter systems such as vortices in liquid helium.
 Topological defects in cosmology are consequences degenerate vacuum states of the universe, called the vacuum manifold, after a symmetry-breaking phase transition.
 Magnetic monopoles were one example of a stable topological defect predicted by grand unified theories of the early universe.
 Development of these models throughout the 1980s and 1990s eventually resulted in predictions which could be tested by sensitive measurement of the CMB.
 Detailed measurements by the Wilkinson Microwave Anisotropy Probe provide strong evidence in favor of cosmic inflation instead.
 (Models which combine these concepts remain viable).